zjutoe/luaelf/README.md

 luaelf
 ======

-elf loader writting in Lua, with the help of libelf
+elf loader written in Lua, with the help of libelf

 Build
 -----